ilya-kavalenka/RECSEN/README.md

 }
 ```

-In this version of the protocol the client simply connects to the server and the server immediately starts sending the client snapshot  messages until the client disconnects.
+In this version of the protocol the client connects to the server and immediately the server starts sending the client snapshot  messages until the client disconnects.

 ### Sample Protocol 2